opnsense/docs/source/manual/how-tos/caddy.rst

 Sometimes, things don't work as expected.
 Caddy provides a few powerful debugging tools to see what's going on.

 ..
-Tip:: This section explains how to collect most relevant information to get help from the https://caddy.community.
+Tip:: This section explains how to obtain the required files to get help from https://caddy.community.

 ..
 Note:: First, change the global Log Level to `DEBUG`.
 This will log `everything` the reverse_proxy directive handles.